wilsonliaows/docs/connectors/quickbase.md

 Connect your Quickbase account to Workato as how you would login to your Quickbase.
 We need the sub-domain, your username and password to make a successful connection.

-## Quickbase: How do I update a record?
+## Quickbase: How do I Update a Record?

 Visit [https://www.workato.com/integrations/quickbase](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.